Healthy Watersheds Resilient Baylands

-The Healthy Watersheds Resilient Baylands project will enhance resilience to climate change through the implementation of several multi-benefit environmental projects by the San Francisco Estuary Partnership, SFEI, and 15 other organizations.
-The project has two major components: Multi-benefit Urban Greening and Tidal Wetlands Restoration.
-Through both components, we are developing science-based strategies that inform the design of innovative implementation projects.
-By building cutting-edge science into land management approaches, we will demonstrate how green infrastructure and tidal wetlands redesign can improve water quality and ecological resilience in cities, creeks and downstream baylands.
-Once installed, urban greening projects will reduce stormwater runoff in the cities of Sunnyvale, Mountain View, and East Palo Alto.
+Through the EPA-funded Healthy Watersheds Resilient Baylands project, SFEI and sixteen partner organizations are developing multi-benefit tools to enhance climate change resilience in San Francisco Bay.
+Healthy Watersheds Resilient Baylands has two major components: Multi-benefit Urban Greening and Tidal Wetlands Restoration.
+Through both components, we have developed strategies that inform policy, planning, and design of innovative implementation projects.
+Products include Making Nature’s City, Trees and Hydrology in Urban Landscapes, Sediment for Survival, and the Calabazas-San Tomas Aquino-Pond A8 Restoration Vision.
+By building cutting-edge science into management approaches, we demonstrate how urban greening and tidal wetlands redesign can improve water quality and ecological resilience in cities, creeks and the baylands.
+Once installed, urban greening projects will reduce stormwater runoff and capture pollution in the cities of Sunnyvale, Mountain View, and East Palo Alto and allow the cities to better support biodiversity.
 In addition, construction of a horizontal levee through partnership with the South Bay Salt Pond Restoration Project and realignment of Calabazas and San Tomas Aquino creeks through partnership with the Santa Clara Valley Water District will create transition zone habitat and reconnect watersheds to the baylands, reducing flood risk and delivering necessary sediment to marshes.

 The science-based guidance developed through this project will be used to shape three key implementation projects for stormwater management and urban greening: